 Voluntary Beef Labelling Scheme

-(i) The compulsory system which requires food business operators to label their beef products (unless cooked or processed) with certain prescribed information up to and including the point of sale to the consumer.
-For further details on the regulations governing the compulsory labelling system, consult the guidance material on the FSAI website.
+The beef labelling regime, under EU Parliament and Council Regulation 1760/2000 and S.I.
+No. 435 of 2000, which applies to all parts of the supply chain, includes a compulsory system which requires food business operators to label their beef products (unless cooked or processed) with certain prescribed information up to and including the point of sale to the consumer.
+You will find further information on beef labelling at this link:

 Beef Policy Section